-State Route 59 to the east and State Route 152 to the south provide regional access to the project site.
-All trips currently access the site via SR 59.
+Regional access to the project site is provided by Highway 140, and by Highway 165 to the east.
+All trips currently access Highway 140.
 Currently, heavy trucks (milk tankers, commodity deliveries) and other vehicles serve the project site.
-Existing daily trips by all classes of vehicles are estimated at 37.1 average daily trips (ADT), with approximately 10.6 heavy truck trips.
+Existing daily trips by all classes of vehicles are estimated at 37.8 average daily trips (ADT), with approximately 8.8 heavy truck trips.
+For a discussion of potential impacts to roadways as a result of an increase in daily truck trips, see Section XV, Public Services, above.

 Question (a) Conflict with local circulation plans: Less-than-significant Impact.
-The proposed project includes the construction of a manure storage pad.
-Construction of the proposed project would begin within two years after issuance of the CUP, and would be considered temporary.
+The proposed project includes the construction of several new support buildings.
+Construction of the proposed project would be considered temporary over an approximate ten-year period.
 Employee trips and construction deliveries would be considered temporary construction traffic.
-Following implementation of the proposed project, project operations would result in an increase of approximately 54.3 average daily trips for all classes of vehicles.
+Following implementation of the proposed project, project operations would result in an estimated increase of 6.5 heavy truck trips per day.

-The proposed project use would be considered consistent with existing General Plan land use designation with issuance of Conditional Use Permit CUP20-004 (see Section XI, Land Use and Planning of this Initial Study).
+The proposed project use would be considered to be consistent with existing General Plan land use designation with issuance of Conditional Use Permit CUP20-014 (see Section XI, Land Use and Planning of this Initial Study).
 Because of the existing low levels of traffic in the vicinity, and because minimal new trips would be generated by the proposed project expansion, congestion on nearby roadways would not increase.
 There would be no reduction of the existing Levels of Service on nearby roads, nor would the project conflict with any applicable congestion management plan.
 Because there are no transit, bicycle, or pedestrian facilities in the vicinity of the proposed project, improvements would not result in the modification of any transit, bicycle, or pedestrian travel route.
 This would be a less-than-significant impact, and no mitigation would be required.

 Question (b) Conflict with CEQA Guidelines regarding analysis of transportation impacts: Less-than-significant Impact.
 Section 15064.3, subdivision (b) of the CEQA Guidelines describes criteria for analyzing transportation impacts.
-The proposed dairy expansion project would be served by heavy trucks (milk tankers, commodity deliveries), and other vehicles.
-Daily trips by all classes of vehicle are estimated to increase from approximately 37.1 to 54.3 average daily trips, with an increase of 17.2 daily trips, including 9.2 heavy truck trips per day.
 Many local agencies have developed screening thresholds to indicate when detailed analysis is needed.
-As set forth in the Governor's Office of Planning and Research Technical Advisory on Evaluating Transportation Impacts in CEQA (December 2018), "absent substantial evidence indicating that a project would generate a potentially significant level of VMT, or inconsistency with a Sustainable Communities Strategy or general plan, projects that generate or attract fewer than 110 trips per day generally may be assumed to cause a less-than-significant transportation impact".
+As set forth in the Governor's Office of Planning and Research Technical Advisory on Evaluating Transportation Impacts in CEQA (December 2018), "absent substantial evidence indicating that a project would generate a potentially significant level of vehicle miles travelled (VMT), or inconsistency with a Sustainable Communities Strategy or general plan, projects that generate or attract fewer than 110 trips per day generally may be assumed to cause a less-than-significant transportation impact".
 The advisory defines "vehicle miles traveled" as the amount and distance of automobile travel attributable to a project.
 Further, the term "automobile" refers to on-road passenger vehicles, specifically cars and light trucks.

-The project would generate 8 new car or light truck trips (see Table 4 on page 17 of this Initial Study).
+The proposed dairy project would be served by heavy trucks (milk tankers, commodity deliveries), and other vehicles.
+Daily trips by all classes of vehicle are estimated to increase from an estimated 37.8 to 50.3 average daily trips, with an increase of 6.5 heavy truck trips per day.
+The project would generate approximately 6 new car or light truck trips (see Table 4 on page 21 of this Initial Study).
 Therefore, the project would not meet the suggested screening threshold of 110 automobile trips.
-Because the project would be considered consistent with the Merced County General Plan, and the project would not generate a significant number of trips and associated vehicle miles traveled, a lessthan-significant impact would occur, and no mitigation would be required.
+Because the project would be considered consistent with the Merced County General Plan, and the project would not generate a significant number of trips and associated vehicle miles traveled, a less-than-significant impact would occur, and no mitigation would be required.